 Measures are established that ensure that sufficient records of completed items and activities affecting quality are appropriately stored.
 Records of activities for design, engineering, procurement, manufacturing, construction, inspection and test, installation, pre-operation, startup, operations, maintenance, modification, decommissioning, and audits and their retention times are defined in appropriate procedures.
-The records and retention times comply with Regulatory Position C.2 and Table 1, of Regulatory Guide 1.28, Revision 3 for design, construction, and initial start-up.
-STPNOC commits to Regulatory Position C.2 and Table 1.
+The records and retention times are based on Regulatory Position C.2 and Table 1, of Regulatory Guide 1.28, Revision 3 for design, construction, and initial startup.
 Retention times for operations phase records are based on construction records that are similar in nature.
 In all cases where state, local, or other agencies have more restrictive requirements for record retention, those requirements will be met.